renzcarlo24/ITBA-3207-Team-Big-Bytes/README.md

 **Greenhouse Gasses Emissions from Food Waste.**
 The amount of greenhouse gas emissions is 6%, which comes from food waste.
 The rotten food goes straight into landfills, which produces methane, whereas it is considered stronger than carbon dioxide.

+**Ineffective interventions in preventing and minimizing food wastes implemented in Southeast Asia.**
+These factors also contribute to food waste that is a widespread across the world.
+Having no effective methods in preventing and reducing food waste, became the serious problem and directly contributing in this environmental issue.
+Furthermore, established interventions for preventing and minimizing food waste are not extensively applied by some countries.

+**Lack of knowledge of individual in proper storage of food.**
+Individuals face this issues, as inefficient food storage can lead to food waste.
+This is where the expiration date comes into play: acquiring supplies without realizing there is still food in the storage, resulting in expired or unconsumed food.
+Improper storage of foods tends to spoil easily and go rotten.

+**Buying extra food.**
+The amount of food may be too much for an individual or to the household to consume before the expiration date which again eventually go to food wastes.

 ## Significance of the proposed topic
 The key findings of this study may be significant and redound the following entities